Canal City Hakata: History

 Canal City Hakata began construction on June 3, 1993, and opened for business on April 20, 1996.
 The complex was designed by The Jerde Partnership and operated by Fukuoka Jisho.
 With Canal City in business, areas around the complex began to see increased success as well.
 The nearby food markets, in decline and seeing little business, began to rebuild and rehire shops because of the foot traffic from the mall.

 In 2001, the Megastore Building was renovated and renamed the South Building.
 In addition, the Ramen Stadium was opened, featuring a handful of Fukuoka's best ramen restaurants.
 In 2010, the Canal City Theater opened, followed by the East Building a year later.
 In 2016, Canal City Hakata celebrated its 20th anniversary with Japan's largest 3D projection mapping and the "Aqua Panorama" fountain.
 In 2017, the mall reached its peak of 17 million visitors, totaling over 300 million visitors.

 In 2023, the East Building was permanently closed due to slow sales.
 Fukuoka Jisho planned to demolish it and replace it with a luxury condominium.
-However, as of 2024, the building remains standing due to rising demolition costs and labor shortages.
+However, as of 2025, the building remains standing due to rising demolition costs caused by labor shortages.